-Agreed Upon Procedure Status Result of Procedure a) holds shares exceeding 2% the paid up capital of the Fi Company or more than 10% nance Mr N J Welgama and Mr P A De Silva hold shares in Mahindra Ideal Finance until takeover by MMFSL, India on 8 July 2021. of paid up capital of any oth Finance Company; er Mr J V W Malawana holds shares of the Company.
-However, he resigned from the Board on 4 January 2022. ) has or had during the period two years immediately prece- his/her appointment as Dire any business transactions with the Finance Company as described in paragraph nine hereof, aggregate value outstanding at a particular t exceeding 10% of the capita funds of the Finance Comp- shown in its last audited B/ eding ctor, e ime I any as ) has been employed by the Finance Company during th two year period immediatel preceding the appointment Director; / ) has a relative; who is a Direc CEO, Key Management Pers or holds shares exceeding 1 the paid up capital of the Fi Company or exceeding 12.5 of the paid up capital of and Finance Company; onnel, 0% of nance % Prepresents a shareholder, debtor, or such other simila stakeholders of the Finance Company; Mr N J Welgama and Mr P A De Silva hold shares in Ideal Motors (Pvt) Limited where Ideal Motors is a shareholder of MIFL and they represent Ideal Motors (Pvt) Limited.
+Status Result of Procedure

+- the paid up capital of the Finance Finance Company; - Mr N J Welgama and Mr P A De Silva hold shares in Mahindra Ideal Finance until takeover by MMFSL, India on 8 July 2021. - Mr J V W Malawana holds shares of the Company.
+However, he resigned from the Board on 4 January 2022. - (b) has or had during the period of two years immediately preceding his/her appointment as Director, any business transactions with the Finance Company as described in paragraph nine hereof, aggregate value outstanding at a particular time exceeding 10% of the capital funds of the Finance Company as shown in its last audited B/S; - (c) has been employed by the Finance Company during the two year period immediately preceding the appointment as Director; - (d) has a relative: who is a Director.
+CEO, Key Management Personnel, or holds shares exceeding 10% of the paid up capital of the Finance Company or exceeding 12.5% of the paid up capital of another Finance Company; - (e) represents a shareholder. debtor, or such other similar stakeholders of the Finance Company;

+- Mr N J Welgama and Mr P A De Silva hold shares in Ideal Motors (Pvt) Limited where Ideal Motors is a shareholder of MIFL and they represent Ideal Motors (Pvt) Limited.
 Mr Rajnish Agarwal - A.w.e.f.
 4 January 2022, Mr Mufaddal A Choonia - A.w.e.f.
 25 February 2022, Mr Vivek Karve- A.w.e.f.
 25 February 2022 and Mr Nikhil Sohoni - NE/NED - A.w.e.f.
-25 February 2022 represents Mahindra and Mahindra Financial Services Ltd. which is the parent company of MIFL. is an employee or a Director or has a shareholding of 10 or more of the paid up capit in a company or business organisation: % which has a transaction with the Finance Compa as defined in paragraph aggregate value outstar of which at any particul time exceeds 10% of th nny 9, Iding ar time exceeds 10% of the capital funds (regulatory capital) as shown in its last audited B/S of the Finance
+25 February 2022 represents Mahindra and Mahindra Financial Services Ltd. which is the parent company of MIFL. - (f) is an employee or a Director or has a shareholding of 10% or more of the paid up capital in a company or business organisation: - (i) which has a transaction with the Finance Company as defined in paragraph 9, aggregate value outstanding of which at any particular time exceeds 10% of the capital funds (regulatory capital) as shown in its last audited B/S of the Finance Company, or